This Ramadan, families around the world are waiting: not for comfort or luxury, but simply to survive.

 Zakat is not a transaction, it’s transformation.
 It’s mercy that flows through your wealth to lift others out of hardship.
 This Ramadan, your Zakat doesn’t stay still, it moves, bringing hope, healing, and light to those who need it most.

-Your Zakat literally saves lives.
+Give Zakat and saves lives.

+Zakat is the third pillar of Islam, also known as Zakat al mal: a compulsory act of worship in Islam.
 ‘Abdullah ibn ‘Umar (RA) reported that the Messenger of Allah (S.A.W.W) said: "Islam is built on five: testifying that there is no god but Allah and that Muhammad is His slave and Messenger, establishing prayer, giving Zakah, performing Hajj to the (Sacred) House, and fasting Ramadān." reported in both Sahih Bukhari and Sahih Muslim.
 Its the third pillar of Islam, also known as Zakat al mal: a compulsory act of worship in Islam.

 The literal meaning of Zakat is purification and growth.
 By paying Zakat: